ErpNetDocs/dev/web-client/registered-panels.md

 ### Related-data navigator panels

 Entity forms can contain navigator panels for records in other repositories that point to the current entity.
-These panels are registered from reverse references, including multi-step paths through filterable references.
-The panel is opened with a filter that selects records related to the current entity.
+These panels display a filtered list from the related repository, not the current entity and not a single referenced object.
+They are registered from reverse references, including multi-step paths through filterable references, and are opened with a filter that selects records related to the current entity.

 The name is formed as: